hantsy/spring-microservice-sample/README.md

 }
 ```

 In the `PostService`, the main purpose is treating with exceptions when creating or update a post.
-In a real world application, you could handle domain events, eg. Post is pulished etc.
+In a real world application, you could handle domain events, eg. Post is published etc.

 ### Produces RESTful APIs